telerik/fiddler-everywhere-docs/introduction.md

 * [Capturing and Inspecting Traffic on iOS]({% slug capture-mobile-ios-traffic %})
 * [Capturing and Inspecting Traffic on Android]({% slug capture-mobile-android-traffic %})

-### Styling Options
+### Styling Options and MOdern Layout

-Fiddler Everywhere delivers a modern, intuitive UI and a set of popular themes.
+Fiddler Everywhere delivers a modern, intuitive UI with collpasible panels, [layout reorganization options]({%slug web-sessions-list%}#toggling-layout) and a set of popular light and dark themes.
 [Read more about modifying the appearance of the Fiddler web-debugging tool...]({% slug themes-settings-submenu %})

 ## Trial Version